borongzhang/back_projection_diffusion/README.md

 ### MRI Brain Perturbations
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14745154.svg)](https://doi.org/10.5281/zenodo.14760123)

-The Brain MRI images used as our perturbations are obtained from the [NYU fastMRI Initiative database](https://fastmri.med.nyu.edu/).
+The Brain MRI images used as our perturbations were obtained from the [NYU fastMRI Initiative database](https://fastmri.med.nyu.edu/), as described in the works of Florian Knoll et al., fastmri: A publicly available raw k-space and dicom dataset of knee images for accelerated mr image reconstruction using machine learning, 2020, and Jure Zbontar et al., fastmri: An open dataset and benchmarks for accelerated mri, 2019.
+As such, NYU fastMRI investigators provided the data but did not participate in the analysis or writing of this report.
+A listing of NYU fastMRI investigators, subject to updates, can be found at fastmri.med.nyu.edu.
+The primary goal of fastMRI is to test whether machine learning can aid in the reconstruction of medical images.

+![MRI Brain Samples](https://github.com/user-attachments/assets/49f9e96b-dfe1-4560-8a9e-9a824a866118)

 We padded, resized, and normalized the perturbations to a native resolution of $n_\eta = 240$ points.
 Then, we downsampled the perturbations to resolutions of $n_\eta = 60$, $80$, $120$, and $160$.

-![MRI Brain Samples](https://github.com/user-attachments/assets/49f9e96b-dfe1-4560-8a9e-9a824a866118)

-We make the MRI brain perturbations publicly available [via Zenodo](https://doi.org/10.5281/zenodo.14760123).
+We make the processed MRI brain perturbations publicly available [via Zenodo](https://doi.org/10.5281/zenodo.14760123).
 The perturbations are stored as HDF5 files, with filenames in the format `eta-n.h5`, where `n` corresponds to the resolution.

 ### Scattering Data Generation